mnahinkhan/Chess/README.md

 program, coordinates will be index referecnes to the 2_D array that stores the state of the board.
 Thus, e4 in algebraic notation would be expressed as (4,4) in this program.

+Note: This program was written and run on Python 2 on a Windows computer.
+While I have recently started trying to improve cross-platform compatability, there seems to be issues sometimes with running A.I. on Mac OS.
+Furthermore, the program was written for a lower-resolution screen.
+As a result, the transitions may appear slow on a high-resolution screen.
+This could be changed by changing relevant parameters on the code.